MRU-CSIS-3512-202201-001/asg-01-instructions/FAQ.md

 More recent questions will be near the top.

+#### Q. Can we use JSON files to implement `populateFavourites`?

+> _A.
+Sure - `populateFavourites` is just used to make my (and your) testing life easier.
+If you are going that route, please make your own JSON file for this purpose and make sure to remove the other ones we've been using if you want full marks._

 #### Q. When I use `JSON.stringify` on my movie objects (so I can put them into local or session storage), they're showing as `{}`.
 What's going on?!?

 > _A.
 When you JSON.stringify an object, its methods are NOT included in the process.
 Your original Movie constructor function made movie objects that had properties that were mostly/all methods!
 So when you JSON.stringify THOSE suckers, you get nothing useful.
 You'll need to change your constructor function so that the properties you're interested in are not methods._